hanaliraa/generating-nonphotorealistic-illustrations/README.md

-# generating-nonphotorealistic-illustrations
+# Generating Non-Photorealistic Illustrations from Images
-Generating non-photorealistic illustrations from images using digital image processing.
+ Using digital image processing in MATLAB